holdim-codebase/holdim-mobile-app/README.md

 # General
-Hodlím app was created using react-native init with a typescript template.
+Hodlim app was created using react-native init with a typescript template.

 Classic libraries were used in the app such as moment.js, numeral, axios, react-navigation and further.
 Didn't use any state management since the app has only 2 request without any need in storage, otherwise it is an overkill imho (btw MobX rocks)